TERMS OF BUSINESS – Version 16 –13/6/2022

 A consumer (as defined by SI No 853 of 2004) has the right to withdraw from a non-life insurance policy (as defined under SI No 853 of 2004) within 14 working days after the date the consumer was informed that the contract is concluded (except in the case of travel policies whose operative period is for one month or less) without penalty and without giving any reason.
 For life insurance products, this period is 30 days from the start date of your policy (except in cases where the duration of the policy is for six months or less).
 This is known as the cooling off period.
 The right of withdrawal may be exercised by notice in writing to National Insurance Ltd quoting your policy number provided that no claim or adjustment has been made or is intended to be made or no incident has occurred which is likely to give rise to a claim.
 The giving of notice of cancellation by you will have the effect of releasing you from any further obligation arising from the contract of insurance.
 Should this right be exercised the insurance company may charge for the period you are on cover.
 For motor insurance, the insurance certificate and disc must be received by National Insurance Ltd before the policy can be cancelled.
 Please note that the policy administration charge/fee is non-refundable if you choose to withdraw from the policy within the cooling off period.

 CONSUMER INSURANCE CONTRACTS ACT 2019

-Certain provisions of the Consumer Insurance Contracts Act, aimed at enhancing consumer protection, are effective from 1stSeptember 2020.
-Set out below are some specific points arising from the new legislation:
+The Consumer Insurance Contracts Act is aimed at enhancing consumer protection.
+Set out below are some specific points arising from the legislation: